Sell Everything and Move Here

 0 Helpful / 4 Not

 Cons: If you are not a regular at the course some of there are a few transitions between basket to the next tee which can get confusing.
-I've played it a half dozen times over 6 years and still get confused a couple.
+I've played it a half dozen times over 6 years and still get confused at a couple of walks between holes.
+Course is built on fine sandy soil, becareful if there is too much sand on the concrete pads easy to slip.

 0 of 4 people found this review helpful.